 Travel can also be upsetting when it indicates that one parent wants to relocate.
 If one parent relocates with the children, the other parent will of course find it more difficult to see the children and may grow emotionally distant from them too.

 Therefore, think twice before you consider moving with your child.
 You may need legal permission from a court to do so.
 In such an instance, the court must decide that such a move is in your child’s best interests.
 In making this decision, the court will take into account factors such as the distance that you are relocating, your relationship with your child, your ex’s relationship with your child, and your relationship with your ex.
-If any factor serves as cause for concern, you may be allowed to move-but your child may not be allowed to come with you.
-It is a very complicated area of law that requires the utmost of care in its handling.
+If any factor serves as a cause for concern, you may be allowed to move-but your child may not be allowed to come with you.
+It is a very complicated area of law that requires the utmost care in its handling.